williamgilpin/cphy/README.md

 Materials for UT Austin's graduate computational physics course, taught in Fall 2022 by [William Gilpin](http://www.wgilpin.com/?utm_source=en_us_bhg226180pc).

 The class website is located [here](https://www.wgilpin.com/cphy/?utm_source=en_us_bh224180tg).
-If you are enrolled in the course at UT, the syllabus and calendar is [here](https://docs.google.com/document/d/1URJmdpTVG8E2bLLu5xAHctICb6krbZ0fC0hO2i2xEXY/edit?usp=sharing)
+If you are enrolled in the course at UT, the syllabus and calendar are [here](https://docs.google.com/document/d/1URJmdpTVG8E2bLLu5xAHctICb6krbZ0fC0hO2i2xEXY/edit?usp=sharing)

 This course aims to provide a very broad survey of computational methods that are particularly relevant to modern physics research.
 We will aim to cover efficient algorithm design and performance analysis, traditional numerical recipes such as integration and matrix manipulation, and emerging methods in data analysis and machine learning.
 Our goal by the end of the class will be to feel comfortable approaching diverse, open-ended computational problems that arise during research, and to be ready to design and share new algorithms with the broader research community.